GianlucaChiarani/AutoFilter/README.md

 # AutoFilter
-An easy-to-use jQuery plugin that allows to filter any HTML element by tags or input value.
+An easy-to-use jQuery plugin that allows to filter any HTML element by tags or an input value.

 DEMO1: Filter by tag
 DEMO2: Filter by input